Gabby Williams: Tokyo 2020

+Williams warming up before a Valkyrie game against the Indiana Fever in 2026.

 In the game against the United States, which had not lost an Olympic game since 1992, the Americans again prevailed, but France kept the game close, finally losing 93–82.
 Voepel noted that Williams was called a "Swiss Army knife" due to her versatility.
 She was the only member of the French team to record results in five statistical categories: points (10), rebounds (5), assists (3), steals (6), and blocks (1).
 In the knockout round, France faced Spain and just managed to come away with a win, 67-64.
 Williams was one of two French players with double-digit scoring, recording 11 points in 29 minutes.
 The semi-final match was against Japan, who had never won an Olympic medal, but was now playing for a chance to make it to the gold-medal game on their home territory.
 Japan won 87–71.
 Williams played a team-high 26 minutes and recorded eight rebounds, more than any other player on either team.

 In the bronze medal game, France faced Serbia, who had beaten France for the Eurobasket championship less than two months earlier.
 Serbia started out strong, and led 23–19 at the end of the first quarter.
 France battled back, taking the lead with less than a minute left in the half.
 They never relinquished the lead and ended up winning by 15 points, 91–76.
 While Williams had played well up to this point, she saved her best for last, hitting four of her five three-point attempts, tying for the team lead in assists and the only player on her team to record a block and a steal in the game.
 She was the leading scorer for her team with 17 points.